TAMATLT/TAMATLT-E2EE_EP18/README.md

 The nice energy output of *Carpeted Capacitors* is offset by inability to easily extract the energy from them into other modpack items and blocks.
 But with some persistence it can be done and this script helps with that.

-Specifically this script provides an automated system for discharging battery upgrades using OpenComputers and Mekanism Energy Cubes in Minecraft.
+Specifically this script provides an automated system for moving the energy between Charger and Startionary Energy Cube from Mekanism using another Energy Cube.

 ### You will need:

 - OpenComputers *Computer* with OpenOS isnatlled and this script copied into #home directory
 - *Transposer* component next to the *Computer*
 - *Charger* from OpenComputers next to the *Transposer*. *Charger* needs to get its energy from *Carpeted Capacitors* - that's the whole point!
-- *Energy* Cube from Mekanism next to the *Transposer*
+- *Energy* Cube from Mekanism placed in the world next to the *Transposer*
-- *Battery Upgrade* from OpenComputers, any tier will do, but Tier 3 works best.
+- Another *Energy Cube* to movr the energy around.

-This script automatically moves *Battery Upgrade* from a *Charger* to the *Energy Cube* for discharge, then returns them to the charger.
+This script automatically moves *Energy Cube* from the *Charger* to the *Energy Cube* for discharge, then returns the item to the charger.

 ### Script Features

 - **Automatic Detection**: Finds connected chargers and energy cubes automatically
 - **One-Time Setup**: Guides you through initial configuration with clear instructions
-- **Smart Error Handling**: Distinguishes between empty batteries and setup issues
+- **Smart Error Handling**: Distinguishes between empty cube on transfer and setup issues
 - **Persistent Configuration**: Saves settings to avoid re-setup on restart
 - **User-Friendly**: Clear status messages and progress indicators